isaacrowntree/boosted-board-led-lights/README.md

 - figure out a way to duct-tape everything to my board
 - decide if I want to use only the rear LEDs for the brake, or all of them
 - find out if my new Cygnett powerbank will power the Arduino and LEDs without frying them

+Thanks to:

+- FastLED for the sweet Cylon-style light code/ideas